Luxembourg-Open-Source-Club/BICS-BOT/README.md

 1. Once you have made your desired changes, you need to make sure that there are no bugs and everything works as expected.
 (Unless the changes do not affect the code itself, like documentation)

 1. Create a pull request from your branch to the main branch of repo.

+### Conventions to Follow
+- All the commands should be seen only by the user that has called the command.
+This can be achieved by using the `ephemeral=True` parameter when sending a message.
+In case the command is supposed to be seen by everyone then the parameter needs to be set to false.

+- Class names should follow the CamelCase naming convention

+- Everything else than classes should follow the snacke_case naming convention

+- The use of docstrings is encouraged to give a brief description of the functions to others